Minimum height to ride: 54 inches

 See all photos | Submit Photo

 Formally the Borg Assimilator.
 The Carolinas' first flying coaster is also the tallest roller coaster in the park.
-It soars riders through eight inversions, most while flying facedown, zooming toward the ground and turning skyward just in time for the next inversion.
+It soars riders through five inversions, most while flying face-down, zooming toward the ground and turning skyward just in time for the next inversion.
 The unique rider position offers breathtaking and virtually unobstructed views of the park.

 Rode it front row using the Fast Lane Plus.
 I expected it to be like SeaWorld's Manta or SFOG's Superman, but Nighthawk is it's own beast.
 A unique climb uphill where you cannot see how high up you are until the coaster flips you around on the way down.
 Truly frightening, and a great start to a crazy and extra fun roller coaster.
 One of my favorites at Carowinds (next to Fury 325).
 10/10